 - Much of this article will discuss the ups and downs to these differing approaches.
 In the former, the feature is active unless the account holders act.
 In the latter, the account holder must take an action to subscribe.
 Our research found Subscription (Value-Added) Checking providers see far higher uptake (and account holder satisfaction) with the Opt-out approach.

 Thus, products offered as Opt-out see lower pricing per account, since you are essentially receiving a quantity discount through a blanket purchase (based on number of eligible accounts).

 Here’s a comparison to help illuminate: Consider your free $1000 AD&D. Everyone just gets it, automatically.
 Therefore, it has a much lower per $1000 cost to you than the supplemental insurance offered as an option.
 Same idea here.

 - Account holder communication of these new benefits plays an important part in the pricing.
 Will your institution be responsible for the marketing?
 Even if that includes expensive mailing(s) to account holders?
-Will the Value-Added Checking company take on this project (and expense)?
+Will the Subscription (Value-Added) Checking company take on this project (and expense)?
 We talk more about what to ask and consider below.

 - Staff excitement creates account holder excitement (and engagement)!
 Of course, for them to understand why it’s so cool, they have to learn about it.
 Ensure staff training is built-in to the pricing and look for references on how successful it was for other clients.
 As you know, your staff can make or break many initiatives.
 It’s essential to have their support and buy-in!